tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 ### Overview

-The explanation of zk-SNARKs given by [Buterin above](#quadratic-arithmetic-programs---from-zero-to-hero), and similar explanations by Pinto ([6]], [[7]]), although excellent in clarifying the R1CS and the QAP concepts, do not explain how zero-knowledge is achieved in zk-SNARKs.
+The explanation of zk-SNARKs given by [Buterin above](#quadratic-arithmetic-programs---from-zero-to-hero), and similar explanations by Pinto ([6]], [[7]]), although excellent in clarifying the R1CS and the Quadratic Arithmatic Program (QAP) concepts, do not explain how zero-knowledge is achieved in zk-SNARKs.
 For a step-by-step and mathematical explanation of how this is achieved, as used in Zcash, refer to the seven-part series listed here.

 ### [Part I: Homomorphic Hidings]